Kaidrick/DCS-F-14-Flight-Manual-zh-CN/source/intro.rst

 The F-14 Tomcat can trace its origin back to the 1950's and the US Navy's need for a carrier based long range interceptor to fill the Fleet Air Defence role.
 It was decided that it needed an aircraft with a more advanced and longer ranged radar as well as longer ranged air-to-air missile than the F-4 Phantom.

-The Navy was directed, by then, defense secretary Robert McNamara to join the Tactical Fighter Experimental or TFX program to procure this aircraft in a joint venture with the US Air Force.
+The Navy was directed, by then defense secretary Robert McNamara, to join the Tactical Fighter Experimental or TFX program to procure this aircraft in a joint venture with the US Air Force.
-The Navy was opposed to this from the beginning and the proposed General Dynamics F-111B aircraft did not meet the Navy's expectations.
+The Navy was opposed to this from the beginning and the proposed General Dynamics F-111B did not meet the Navy's expectations.

-Grumman, which had been brought on board by General Dynamics for the Navy F-111B, was eventually awarded a contract to begin developement of an aircraft more suited to the Navy's requirements.
+Grumman, which had been brought on board by General Dynamics for the Navy F-111B, was eventually awarded a contract to begin development of an aircraft more suited to the Navy's requirements.
 This led to the design that would eventually become the F-14, carrying over the radar (AN/AWG-9) and missiles (AIM-54 Phoenix) from the failed F-111B project.

 The F-14 Tomcat first flew on the 21st of December 1970 and entered service on the 22nd of September 1974.
-The name "Tomcat" follows Grumman's tradition of naming their aircraft after cats and also partially from the nickname "Tom's Cat" for Vice Admiral Thomas F. Connolly who was instrumental for the developement of the F-14.
+The name "Tomcat" follows Grumman's tradition of naming their aircraft after cats and also partially from the nickname "Tom's Cat" for Vice Admiral Thomas F. Connolly who was instrumental for the development of the F-14.

 Service Life Upgrades